JohnDale02/Photo-Authentication-App/README.md

 - Camera numbers are not a secure way to associate cameras with users
 - Forgot password route is not setup
 - "Remember me" checkbox not setup

+To-Do:
+- Add slider for increased or decreased number of images being viewed at once
+- sorting of images based on date taken